Minor American Revolution holidays

 The following are minor or locally celebrated holidays related to the American Revolution.

 A Great Jubilee Day

 A Great Jubilee Day, first organized May 26, 1783, in North Stratford, now Trumbull, Connecticut, celebrated the end of major fighting in the American Revolutionary War.

 Bennington Battle Day

 Bennington Battle Day is a state holiday unique to Vermont which commemorates the American victory at the Battle of Bennington (which actually took place in New York) during the Revolutionary War in 1777.
 The holiday's date is fixed and occurs on August 16 every year.

 In Bennington, there is a battle reenactment put on by the local history foundation.

-This may be the only state holiday in the US that commemorates an event that did not even happen in the state.